purescript/purescript.github.io/src/posts/2014-03-09-First-Steps.markdown

 We will use a selection of these commands during this tutorial.

 Start by pressing the Tab key to use the autocompletion feature.
 You will see a collection of names of functions from the Prelude which are available to use.
+The `.psci` configuration file in the project directory specifies a default set of modules to load on startup.

 To see the type of one of these values, type the `:t` command, followed by a space, followed by the name of the value: